Dadeumi: Method

-First, women dry the starched clothes.
-Then, women make the clothes wet with water by spraying it with mouth or hand.
-Women fold the laundry soaked in water into the wrapping cloth, wait until the water spreads evenly, then fold it back.
-After that, women place the laundry wrapped in a cloth on top of the dadeumitdol and beat it with a dadeumitbangmangi.
-When there is one person, grab a bat in both hands and beat.
-When there are two people, sit face to face with the dadeumitdol in the middle.
-After a certain amount of beat, repeat unfolding and folding, wrinkles of clothes spread and shine.
+First, the women dry the starched clothes.
+Then, they soak the clothes in water by spraying it with the mouth or hand.
+They fold the soaked laundry into the wrapping cloth, wait until the water spreads evenly, then fold it back.
+After that, they place the wrapped laundry on top of the dadeumitdol and beat it with a dadeumitbangmangi.
+When there is one person, they grab a bat in both hands and beat the cloth.
+When there are two people, they sit face to face with the dadeumitdol in the middle.
+After a certain amount of beating, the cloth is unfolded and refolded, and this process is repeated until the wrinkles of the clothes spread out and shine.
 Fabric such as fine silk is arranged on the dadeumitdol in the primary, then wrap it in hongdukkae and beat it.

 Dadeumi nori

-Dadeumi nori is a tradition from Namwon, North Jeolla Province where the activity is turned into a game.
-It is a competition in which two women face each other across the dadeumitdol and compare their skills in the activity.
-As part of this, they use various techniques to change the pitch of each strike.
+Dadeumi nori is a tradition from Namwon, North Jeolla Province.
+It is a game or competition in which two women face each other across the dadeumitdol and compare their skills.
+A part of the game is to use various techniques to change the pitch of each strike.
 As laundry methods have modernized, the game is now rarely played.